 - LNG and LBG are supplied by Barents NaturGass - 2005-founded Norwegian company specializing in gas distribution.
 Port's bunkering facility comprises of a discharge station (LNG trailers, containers), feeding pumps, vacuum-piping and bunkering equipment.
 The bunkering station is operated and managed by Swedegas - owner of Sweden's gas network (extending from Dragor Denmark to Stenungsund / Gotaland Sweden).
 Swedegas network supplies 33 Swedish municipalities, also industrial companies, heat and power plants, vehicle filling gas stations.
 Swedegas also developed a new infrastructure for transmission of LBG, LNG and hydrogen gas.

-- Currently, Skangas is the vessels LNG supplier using a ship-to-ship bunkering system.
+- Currently, Skangas is THE LNG supplier using ship-to-ship bunkering.
 In 2018, the company was joined by Swedegas AB.
 Swedegas expanded Port Goteborg's LNG options with the construction of a bunkering facility at the Energy Port.
 Here LNG purchasers can choose their gas supplier.
 LNG arrives here by trailers (or in containers) and is distributed via a 450-m / 1480 ft long vacuum-insulated cryo pipeline to the quayside.

 Port Goteborg provides shore-to-ship power capabilities.
 The technology (by Nidec Corporation, Japan) enables docked vessels to receive electricity from the city's power grid.
 From the berth, vessels can plug in directly to the grid which allows full onboard operations without using the diesel engines (being shut down right after docking).
 The Japanese company has installed such shore-power systems in the US ports Los Angeles CA, San Francisco CA, Juneau AK, as well as in other European ports (Goteborg, Travemunde, Livorno, Genoa).